samudiogo/bootstrap3_player/tests/README.md

 Testing notes:
 -----------

--  ~~Run tests in ECMAScript 6-compatible browser e.g. Firefox 34 or later~~
+-  ~~Run tests in ECMAScript 6-compatible browser e.g. Firefox 34 or later~~ Tests run in Moz and WebKit browsers.
+There were significant differences seen in the behaviour of asynchronous actions.
+Tests refactored to avoid these differences.
 -  [FuncUnit testing library](http://funcunit.com/index.html) is used for Functional Tests with waits for asynchrous events e.g. round trip from mute button -> audio element action -> event listener on volume slider etc.
 -  FuncUnit adds  to [QUnit](http://api.qunitjs.com/)'s more basic async support.
 -  Not all real User interactions behave the same as FuncUnit actions.
 Clicking the play button, for example, doesn't have exactly the same effect  in both cases.